mkKreations/PicSplash/README.md

 2. Create an [Unsplash developer account](https://unsplash.com/developers) to receive a free API key
 3. Clone the repo and open the project
 4. Assign a development team under "Signing & Capabilities" section under project target
-5. Create a new Swift file called `Secrets` and store the file under the `Helpers` directory within the XCode project repo
+5. Create a new Swift file called `Secrets` and store it under the `Helpers` directory within the XCode project repo
 6. Copy and paste this code into the new `Secrets` file and insert your API key

 ```